Prince William and Kate Middleton have finished their three-hour visit to East Lancashire.

 Miss Middleton looked down the track as the runners sprinted towards them, then stepped back as they flashed past.

-William clapped as they jogged to a halt and the winner came up to the couple to collect her medal from Kate, who in a warm gesture touched the teenager briefly on the shoulder while the royal shook her hand.
+William clapped as they jogged to a halt and the winner came up to the couple to collect her medal from Kate, who in a warm gesture touched the teenager briefly on the shoulder while the royal

 The prince and Miss Middleton went on to meet all the runners and a group of teenage boys also dressed in their athletics kit.